 Tip #3: Take steps to stop texting.

 While everyone knows that texting while driving is dangerous, teens still do it: The AAA study found that distracted driving accounts for 58% of all crashes involving teens.
-You may want to consider requiring that your teen’s cell phone be turned off or stowed in the glove compartment when driving.
+You may want to consider requiring that your teen’s cell phone be turned off, stowed in the glove compartment when driving, or have them appoint a designated texter – if they have a passenger, hand off the device to him or her so the driver can still respond hands-free.
 And practice what you preach; if kids see you texting at the wheel, they won’t take you seriously when you insist they don’t.

 Tip #4: Talk to teens about ALL kinds of distracted driving.